 - Human rights of detainees and prisoners

 In partnership with the Nepalese government, Humanity & Inclusion builds the capacity of rehabilitation centers so that people with disabilities can receive assistance devices and quality physical therapy.
 Staff members also educate community members about the importance of including people with disabilities and work one-on-one to help them gain the skills they need to play fuller roles in society.
 The organization supports mobile rehabilitation camps so rehabilitation professionals can reach patients in remote areas, and is gradually decreasing its financial support in order to coach rehabilitation centers to find their own sources of funding.
-This project has already supported more than 26,000 people with disabilities, and is on target to reach an additional 2,500 beneficiaries by January 2016.
+This project has already supported more than 36,000 people with disabilities.

 Humanity & Inclusion fosters the full integration of people with disabilities into civil society, particularly those who were injured following the Nepalese Civil War.
 Staff members counsel individuals to define a personal livelihood project, and then equip them with the skills and resources they need to obtain their goals (i.e. access to micro-finance funds, apprenticeships, or vocational training).
 The organization also supports employers so they can better understand disability and provide employees with disabilities the tools they need to succeed.
 This project has benefited 2,000 people with disabilities in fifteen districts across the western, eastern, and central regions of Nepal.

 In partnership with UNICEF, Humanity & Inclusion is working to promote inclusive primary schools by working to improve the identification, assessment, and date management of children with learning disabilities.
 Projects also include promoting the enrollment and retention of children with disabilities.